SMD-Bioinformatics-Lund/PipeEval/README.md

-  -h, --help            show this help message and exit --label LABEL         Something for you to use to remember the run --checkout CHECKOUT   Tag, commit or branch to check out in --repo --baseout BASEOUT     The base folder into which results folders are created
+  -h, --help            show this help message and exit --label LABEL         Something for you to use to remember the run --checkout CHECKOUT   Tag, commit or branch to check out in --repo --base BASE     The base folder into which results folders are created
                         following the pattern:
                         {base}/{label}_{run_type}_{checkout})
   --repo REPO           Path to the Git repository of the pipeline